 JUST THIS MORNING President Pedro Sánchez announced that the state of emergency will be extended for a further 15 days.

-The extraordinary public safety measures intended to stop the spread of SARS-CoV-2 coronavirus contagion were introduced at midnight from last Friday 13th March and were originally intended to last until at least Sunday 29th March.
+The extraordinary public safety measures intended to stop the spread of SARS-CoV-2 coronavirus contagion were introduced at midnight last Friday 13th March and were originally intended to last until at least Sunday 29th March.

 But an additional extension will mean the country will face a lockdown that extends for 15 days longer, potentially meaning residents and visitors won´t be able to leave their homes, except for legally sanctioned essential purposes, until Sunday 12th April.